The Cozumel Port is Closed

 If we could answer this reliably, we would be working the wrong industry.
 Simply put, when the wind either shifts directions or calms down, resulting in calmer seas, the Port Captain will lift the restrictions.
 Usually this is just one or two days, but it can be longer in rare situations.

-Any wind coming from the North or Northwest or West is going to cause us a problem at sea.
+This is realtime data is taken offshore buoys.
+The winds that conerns us are north, south, and west (not east).
 Any steady winds in excess of 10mph is getting borderline to closing the ports.
 Any steady winds in excess of 15mph have no doubt closed our ports.
 The ports will reopen when wind speeds come back below 10mph OR shift back to our traditional eastern trade winds.
-Any winds from the Northeast are questionable based upon exact wind direction and speed.
+Any winds from the Northeast / Southeast are questionable based upon exact wind direction and speed.

 So what can we do on a Cozumel Port Closure day?